CuriousLocky/swpp202001-team10/doc/requirement and specification.md

                     B.insertBefore(res_ins, I)
             if(prev_access_found_flag):
                 continue
-            //if B has multiple predecessors, not travil to determine
+            // if B has multiple predecessors, not travil to determine
-            //may implement in the future
+            // may implement in the future
             if(B.predBlocks().size() != 1):
-                continue;
+                continue
             BasicBlock B_prev = B.predecessors()[0]
             while(!prev_access_found_flag):
                 for(Instruction I_prev in B_prev.instructions()[:-1]):